Certificate in Population Health Management

 Applicants should review the How to Apply page for information about eligibility and special instructions.
 The certificate program's admissions committee will review the applications and notify each applicant of their admissions decision.

-The application for the certificate program in Population Health Management will open in late March in SOPHAS Express.
+The application for the certificate program in Population Health Management is open in SOPHAS Express.
 The deadline to apply is Saturday, June 1, 2017.
 For more information, please call 844-379-1319 to speak with an admissions officer.

 REQUIREMENTS FOR A SUCCESSFUL COMPLETION